 Collision and comprehensive coverage are often sold together and referred to together as “physical damage coverage.”
 They can be purchased to cover you in the event of a car accident, a truck accident, or a motorcycle accident in Nevada.

-To help you better understand Nevada collision insurance coverage, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand Nevada collision insurance coverage, our Nevada personal injury lawyers discuss the following, below:

 - 1. When does collision insurance apply in Nevada?

 - 2. What does Nevada collision insurance cover?